 David: Yeah, yeah.
 It just keeps going.
 It all keeps going.

 Busted, she thinks, as trouble arrives with a tap tap tap.

 Ruth is an inch past five feet, with a ponytail, hazel eyes, and freckles on her cheeks.
 Dangling from her neck is the only jewelry she owns, a chain with an ivory dolphin figurine hanging from it.
 With jeans and a t-shirt featuring the OutKast logo, she wears scuffed combat boots that add another two inches to her height.
-A transfer student in her first month at the school, she’s a mystery.
-Coles cuts her a break; his heart swells for new kids who find themselves one of 1,800 students on a mega-campus push-pinned into the suburban sprawl outside Washington, D.C.
+A transfer student in her first month at the school, she’s yet to find a friend, but then her attendance has been spotty.

-She whirls the dial and pulls it open, looping her black winter coat with its twice-patched sleeve on the hook inside.
+She whirls the dial and pulls open her locker door, looping her black winter coat with its twice-patched sleeve on the hook inside.
 At the bottom is a clutter of classroom work that remains unstarted or unfinished.
-She stores her beat-up backpack, and saunters off to appraise days past.
+She plants the textbook on the locker shelf, and unbands and rebands her ponytail, stalling before heading off to appraise days past.

 But they’re wrong.

 * * *

 On Valentine’s Day in 1996, Bill Clinton is President.
 In January the Dallas Cowboys won yet another Super Bowl and 31 inches of snow fell on the eastern part of the USA.